Choose the right radio for your boat

 The classics never go out of style, which is why single-DIN (2" tall) receivers are the most popular and versatile marine receivers on the market.
 These receivers will fit neatly into a wide variety of boats, not to mention Jeeps, ATVs, and golf carts.

-These receivers look and perform like standard car receivers, but they're engineered to survive the occasional extremes of the marine environment.
+Marine receivers look and perform like standard car receivers, but they're engineered to survive the occasional extremes of the marine environment.
 Conformal-coated circuit boards, water-resistant faces, and special covers for CD openings and/or USB and AUX ports help these receivers stand up to moisture, sunlight, and salt.

-These stereos fit neatly into a wide variety of boats (not to mention Jeeps, UTVs, and golf carts…) but it's important to measure the depth of the cavity you're working with before you order.
+These rugged radios neatly into a wide variety of boats (not to mention Jeeps, UTVs, and golf carts…) but it's important to measure the depth of the cavity you're working with before you order.
 If you're installing a receiver in a shallow opening, you might want to consider a digital media receiver.
 Since there's no built-in CD player, the chassis doesn't need to be nearly as deep, so they fit into tighter spots and smaller boats.

 If you really want to use a single-DIN marine receiver and have no bulkhead or control panel space for it, we carry a variety of covers and mounts that fit all sorts of marine electronic gear.